The-Duchess/CS350-Summer2015/assignment3.md

 > input: Root Node in a Priority Heap

-> output: none, it does an in place re-ordering
+> output: None, it does an in place re-ordering

       def downheap ← R